BlueSchnabeltier/rvmb-extentions/README.md

 Extentions for elebumm/RedditVideoMakerBot

 ## Develop
-This Branch contains extentions for the develop branch in elebumm/RedditVideoMakerBot
+This Branch contains extentions for the "develop" branch in elebumm/RedditVideoMakerBot